 The business also needs to keep a Vat account.
 This is a separate summary of all Value Added Tax transactions.

 Any time a business issues VAT invoices to customers the invoice must have the correct tax amount on it.
 UK businesses need to keep VAT records for at least six years.

 Note: The exception is for those that use the VAT MOSS service.
 In this case, the business would need to retain the records for 10 years.

 Vat records can be on a computer as individual items or kept as bookkeeping software.
 Old fashioned paper records are still allowed in the United Kingdom.
 But the records that get kept must be readable, accurate, and complete.

 It is not always possible for a small business to keep paper records off-site.
 Even so, the business should take all reasonable measures to secure them.
 Electronic records should get backed up at least once a month and then held off-site.

 If a VAT invoice is mislaid you should request a duplicate from the supplier.
-The invoice must get marked as 'duplicate'.
-This also applies to any invoice that gets damaged and becomes unreadable.
+Have the replacement invoice marked as 'duplicate'.
+The same applies to any invoices that get damaged and become unreadable.

-Note: HM Revenue and Customs inspect how businesses keep VAT records.
-The company can get fined if HMRC find the VAT books are not kept in order.
-You can get help with tax issues if you find VAT record keeping difficult and confusing.
+Note: HM Revenue and Customs can inspect how businesses are keeping VAT records.
+They will fine a company if they find the VAT books are not kept in order.
+But, you can get help with tax issues if you find VAT record keeping difficult and confusing.

 VAT INVOICE RULES: Only businesses registered for Value Added Tax can issue a VAT invoice.
 Find out how to issue valid VAT invoices and why you need to keep copies of all business invoicing.